About The Heights

 Q: What else does the Heights offer besides music?

-Q: What about the long form shows that air between 12:30 and 1 PM daily?
+Q: What’s that show that airs between 12:30 and 1 PM on Friday?

-Fridays are the province of Fred Taub, who hosts Jewish Community Radio, covering a broad spectrum of music and news tailored to Greater Cleveland’s Jewish community.
+A: Fridays at 12:30 are the province of Fred Taub and Elisheva Creve, who host Jewish Community Radio, covering a broad spectrum of music and news tailored to Greater Cleveland’s Jewish community.